arcticoder/polymer-fusion-framework/README.md

 - Intended use: method development, reproducibility testing, and peer-reviewed study.

 Validation & Reproducibility
-- Required artifacts for externally-published claims: raw outputs (CSV/JSON), plotting scripts, the exact commit id used, and an environment manifest (`pip freeze` or `conda env export`).
+- Required artifacts for externally-published claims: raw outputs (CSV/JSON), plotting scripts, the approximate commit id used, and an environment manifest (`pip freeze` or `conda env export`).
 - Repro steps: create a virtualenv, install `requirements.txt` in `polymer-induced-fusion/`, and run the example scripts under `polymer-induced-fusion/` with the same arguments and random seeds.
 - UQ guidance: include diagnostics (effective sample size, Gelman-Rubin R̂, convergence plots) when reporting uncertainty intervals.